Canonical decompositions for Poincar\'e duality pairs: Torus Decompositions for groups and pairs

 \item If $H$ is a $VPC(n+1)$ subgroup of $G$ which is not conjugate into $\partial G$, then $H$ is conjugate into a $V_{0}$--vertex group of $T_{n+1}^{c}(G,${$\partial G$}$)$. \end{enumerate} \end{theorem}

 \begin{remark} It follows from property 4) that $T_{n+1}^{c}(G,${$\partial G)$ is the same as Kropholler's decomposition in \cite{K}.
-In dimension }$3$, i{t is also easy to see that} $T_{2}(G,${$\partial G)$ is the same as Castel's decomposition in \cite{Castel}.} \end{remark}
+In dimension }$3$, i{t is also easy to see that} $T_{2}(G,${$\partial G)$ is the same as Castel's decomposition in \cite{Castel}.
+Finally }if $M\ $is an orientable Haken $3$--manifold and $(G,${$\partial G)$ is the corresponding Poincar\'{e} duality pair}, then the topological torus decomposition $T(M)$ determines the decomposition $T_{2} ^{c}(G,\partial G)$ of $G$. \end{remark}